<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </div>

-<div class="elementor-element elementor-element-aee1fca elementor-widget elementor-widget-text-editor" data-id="aee1fca" data-element_type="widget" data-widget_type="text-editor.default">
+<div class="elementor-element elementor-element-aee1fca elementor-widget elementor-widget-text-editor" data-id="aee1fca" data-element_type="widget" data-e-type="widget" data-widget_type="text-editor.default">

 <h2 data-start="6502" data-end="6534">Negotiation and Leverage</h2><p data-start="6536" data-end="6648">With buyers now holding more leverage, strategy matters more than ever.
-Some tips from seasoned professionals:</p><ul data-start="6650" data-end="6960"><li data-start="6650" data-end="6713"><p data-start="6652" data-end="6713">Focus on inspection periods rather than chasing list price.</p></li><li data-start="6714" data-end="6781"><p data-start="6716" data-end="6781">Request repairs, credits, or rate buydowns during negotiations.</p></li><li data-start="6782" data-end="6842"><p data-start="6784" data-end="6842">Check permits and potential <a href="https://staging.jdj-consulting.com/step-by-step-guide-to-sb-9-lot-split-in-los-angeles/">SB9 lot-split opportunities</a>.</p></li><li data-start="6843" data-end="6896"><p data-start="6845" data-end="6896">Factor in zoning and rent control before closing.</p></li><li data-start="6897" data-end="6960"><p data-start="6899" data-end="6960">Lock insurance early, particularly in wildfire-prone areas.</p></li></ul><p data-start="6962" data-end="7081">Negotiation isn’t about lowballing—it’s about leveraging transparency, timing, and diligence to secure the best deal.</p><h2 data-start="7083" data-end="7103">Risk Factors</h2><p data-start="7105" data-end="7155">Even in a “buyer-friendly” market, risks remain:</p><ul data-start="7157" data-end="7496"><li data-start="7157" data-end="7236"><p data-start="7159" data-end="7236"><strong data-start="7159" data-end="7179">Insurance costs:</strong> Carriers are leaving wildfire zones, raising premiums.</p></li><li data-start="7237" data-end="7331"><p data-start="7239" data-end="7331"><strong data-start="7239" data-end="7263">Construction delays:</strong> Permitting and plan check delays can impact investment timelines.</p></li><li data-start="7332" data-end="7414"><p data-start="7334" data-end="7414"><strong data-start="7334" data-end="7352">Tenant issues:</strong> Landlording requires time, patience, and financial buffers.</p></li><li data-start="7415" data-end="7496"><p data-start="7417" data-end="7496"><strong data-start="7417" data-end="7446">Neighborhood specificity:</strong> Micro-location matters more than city averages.</p></li></ul><p data-start="7498" data-end="7617">Successful buyers and investors mitigate these risks through preparation, local knowledge, and professional guidance.</p><h2 data-start="7619" data-end="7642">The Bottom Line</h2><p data-start="7644" data-end="7863">LA’s market in 2025 is nuanced.
+Some tips from seasoned professionals:</p><ul data-start="6650" data-end="6960"><li data-start="6650" data-end="6713"><p data-start="6652" data-end="6713">Focus on inspection periods rather than chasing list price.</p></li><li data-start="6714" data-end="6781"><p data-start="6716" data-end="6781">Request repairs, credits, or rate buydowns during negotiations.</p></li><li data-start="6782" data-end="6842"><p data-start="6784" data-end="6842">Check permits and potential <a href="https://jdj-consulting.com/step-by-step-guide-to-sb-9-lot-split-in-los-angeles/">SB9 lot-split opportunities</a>.</p></li><li data-start="6843" data-end="6896"><p data-start="6845" data-end="6896">Factor in zoning and rent control before closing.</p></li><li data-start="6897" data-end="6960"><p data-start="6899" data-end="6960">Lock insurance early, particularly in wildfire-prone areas.</p></li></ul><p data-start="6962" data-end="7081">Negotiation isn’t about lowballing—it’s about leveraging transparency, timing, and diligence to secure the best deal.</p><h2 data-start="7083" data-end="7103">Risk Factors</h2><p data-start="7105" data-end="7155">Even in a “buyer-friendly” market, risks remain:</p><ul data-start="7157" data-end="7496"><li data-start="7157" data-end="7236"><p data-start="7159" data-end="7236"><strong data-start="7159" data-end="7179">Insurance costs:</strong> Carriers are leaving wildfire zones, raising premiums.</p></li><li data-start="7237" data-end="7331"><p data-start="7239" data-end="7331"><strong data-start="7239" data-end="7263">Construction delays:</strong> Permitting and plan check delays can impact investment timelines.</p></li><li data-start="7332" data-end="7414"><p data-start="7334" data-end="7414"><strong data-start="7334" data-end="7352">Tenant issues:</strong> Landlording requires time, patience, and financial buffers.</p></li><li data-start="7415" data-end="7496"><p data-start="7417" data-end="7496"><strong data-start="7417" data-end="7446">Neighborhood specificity:</strong> Micro-location matters more than city averages.</p></li></ul><p data-start="7498" data-end="7617">Successful buyers and investors mitigate these risks through preparation, local knowledge, and professional guidance.</p><h2 data-start="7619" data-end="7642">The Bottom Line</h2><p data-start="7644" data-end="7863">LA’s market in 2025 is nuanced.
 It rewards patience, research, and strategy.
 Buyers are no longer competing blindly, and investors must be selective.
 Opportunities exist, but only for those willing to do the homework.</p><p data-start="7865" data-end="8097">For first-time buyers, house hacking and strategic ADU use can dramatically reduce costs.
 Investors must align asset type with neighborhood dynamics, carefully evaluate risks, and be ready for slow-moving fixers or zoning hurdles.</p><p data-start="8099" data-end="8259">Patience and due diligence beat urgency.
 Understand your numbers, know your neighborhood, and plan for long-term growth rather than chasing short-term frenzy.</p><p data-start="8261" data-end="8429">In short, <strong data-start="8271" data-end="8333">LA has shifted from seller frenzy to strategic opportunity</strong>.
 For those willing to dig in, 2025 is not a market to fear—it’s a market to navigate smartly.</p> </div>

-<div class="elementor-element elementor-element-c6b6357 elementor-widget elementor-widget-html" data-id="c6b6357" data-element_type="widget" data-widget_type="html.default">
+<div class="elementor-element elementor-element-c6b6357 elementor-widget elementor-widget-html" data-id="c6b6357" data-element_type="widget" data-e-type="widget" data-widget_type="html.default">

 <div style="max-width:800px; margin:auto;">